Areej39/vanilla-js-ecommerce-productpage/README.md

-# Vanilla JS E-Commerce Product Page
+# JS E-Commerce Product Page

 A responsive e-commerce product page built using HTML, CSS, and JavaScript.
 The application dynamically displays products from a JavaScript array, allowing users to browse products and add them to a cart with a live cart counter update.